Michael M. E. Johns, M.D.

 He currently serves as Professor in the Schools of Medicine and Public Health at Emory University.
 He is Executive Vice President for Health Affairs Emeritus at Emory University, and President, CEO, and Chairman of the Board Emeritus of Emory Healthcare – positions he held at Emory from 1996 to 2007.
 During this time, Dr. Johns engineered the transformation of the Health Sciences Center into one of the nation’s preeminent centers in education, research, and patient care.
 He also served as Emory’s Chancellor from 2007 to2012.
 Prior to coming to Emory, he was Vice President of the Medical Faculty and Dean of the Johns Hopkins School of Medicine.
 He recently served as interim Executive Vice President for Medical Affairs at the University of Michigan from June 2014 thru February 2015.

 Dr. Johns has served on various private-sector and philanthropic boards, including Johnson & Johnson, the Genuine Parts Company, AMN Healthcare, and West Health.
-He is a member of Board of Regents of the Uniformed Services University of the Health Sciences.
+He was also a member of the Board of Regents of the Uniformed Services University of the Health Sciences.

-Dr. Johns received his bachelor's degree at Wayne State University in his hometown of Detroit, and graduated with distinction from the University of Michigan Medical School.
+Dr. Johns received his bachelor's degree at Wayne State University in his hometown of Detroit and graduated with distinction from the University of Michigan Medical School.
 After completing his residency training in Otolaryngology/Head and Neck Surgery at Michigan, he joined the Medical Corps of the U.S. Army and was assistant chief of the Otolaryngology Service at Walter Reed Army Medical Center.
 In 1977, he joined the Department of Otolaryngology and Maxillofacial Surgery at the University of Virginia Medical Center, where he rose to the rank of Professor.
-In 1984, Dr. Johns was recruited to Johns Hopkins as professor and chair of Otolaryngology-Head and Neck Surgery, a department he built into one of the country's largest and most prestigious and is ranked Number 1 by USNWR.
+In 1984, Dr. Johns was recruited to Johns Hopkins as professor and chair of Otolaryngology-Head and Neck Surgery, a department he built into one of the country's largest and most prestigious.

 Dr. Johns has been married to Trina Johns for more than 50 years and has two children, Christina and Michael, both practicing academic physicians.